-School staff have a duty to take care of pupils in the same way that a prudent parent would do so.
+School staff have a duty to take care of students as a prudent parent would do so.
 Staff will:

-Take reasonable care of their own health and safety and that of others who may be affected by what they do at work.

-- Co-operate with the school on health and safety matters. - Work in accordance with training and instructions. - Inform the appropriate person of any work situation representing a serious and immediate danger so that remedial action can be taken. - Model safe and hygienic practice for pupils. - Understand emergency evacuation procedures and feel confident in implementing them.
+- Take reasonable care of their own health and safety and that of others who may be affected by what they do at work. - Co-operate with the school on health and safety matters. - Work in accordance with training and instructions. - Inform the appropriate person of any work situation representing a serious and immediate danger so that remedial action can be taken. - Model safe and hygienic practice to students.

+Understand emergency evacuation procedures and feel confident in implementing them.

-3.5 Pupils and parents
+3.5 Students and parents/carers.

-Pupils and parents are responsible for following the school's health and safety advice, on-site and off-site, and for reporting any health and safety incidents to a member of staff.
+Students and parents/carers are responsible for following the school's health and safety advice, on-site and off-site, and for reporting any health and safety incidents to a member of staff.